appfair/appfair.org/src/content/docs/docs/building.md

 A public repository should be created inside the new organization at [github.com/new](https://github.com/new).
 Two constraints apply:

-- The repository name must match the organization name exactly.
-For the `Faire-Games` organization, the repository must also be `Faire-Games`, yielding the canonical URL `github.com/Faire-Games/Faire-Games`.
+- The repository name must match the app token (and therefore the organization name) exactly.
+For the `Faire-Games` token, the repository must also be `Faire-Games`, yielding the canonical URL `github.com/Faire-Games/Faire-Games`.
 This convention makes the fork-based distribution model unambiguous.
 - The repository must be empty (no README, no `.gitignore`, no auto-generated `LICENSE`).
 The `skip create --appfair` command in the next step populates the repository, including the `LICENSE.GPL` file required by the App Fair.

 ## Step 3: Initialize the Skip project {#skip-init}

 First-time Skip users should complete the [Skip Getting Started](https://skip.dev/docs/gettingstarted/) workflow to install Xcode, the Skip CLI, and the Android tooling.
-Once `skip checkup` reports a clean environment, the project can be initialized:
+Once `skip checkup` reports a clean environment, the project can be initialized (passing the app token as the final argument):

 ```sh
 skip create --open-xcode --appfair Faire-Games